-Lech Poznan signed Lewandowski in June 2008 after the Polish forward scored 37 goals in 61 outings in all competitions combined with his previous clubs.
+Lech Poznan signed Lewandowski in June 2008 after the Polish forward scored 38 goals in 66 outings in all competitions combined with his previous clubs.

-He scored on his first appearance for Lech Poznan in a 1-0 win against Khazar Lenkoran in the Uefa Cup qualifier.
+He scored on his first appearance for Lech Poznan in a 1-0 win against Khazar Lenkoran in a Uefa Cup qualifier.

 Lewandowski scored his first goal as a substitute in the Bundesliga in a 3-1 win against Schalke 04 in the Riverderby.
 He came off the bench again in their next top flight game to score in a 5-0 victory over Kaiserslautern.

-He scored 11 goals and made two assists in 41 games in all competition in his first season under Jurgen Klopp.
+He scored 11 goals and made two assists in 41 games in all competition in his first season at Borussia Dortmund under Jurgen Klopp.